 In Scotland permanent care costs are split into Care, Nursing and Hotel costs.
 The Hotel cost is means tested.

 £100 cap for Domiciliary care

 £14’250 – £23’250

 Put simply, your age.
 Both are non means tested benefits for people who are living with a disability or illness that means they have care or supervision needs.
-You can’t claim Attendance Allowance until you are 65 years old and PIP is for people of a working age.
+You can’t claim Attendance Allowance until you are State Pension Age and PIP is for people of a working age.
 If you would like some help to understand your benefit entitlement please get in touch